robertoschuh/consumingThirPartyRestApiLaravel/README.md

 In a real project I'd create seeders as well, in order to populate the database with some data.

 ### TDD (tests)
-I added some Tests, that you can run easy with php unit:
+Added some Tests, that you can run easy with php unit:

 ```